MineKing9534/DiscordUtils/Readme.md

   }

   @Override
-  public void performCommand(shared.CommandContext context) {
+  public void performCommand(CommandContext context) {
     //You have to access the option like you would normally with context.event.getOption(...)
   }
 }